StephenL13/discord-bot-template/README.md

 - fs

 You can run this script within the console one time: `npm install discord.js dotenv fs`

-Before proceeding, [a huge thanks to UltraX's tutorial](https://www.youtube.com/watch?v=pcF1sOaHvEI) for this idea on the handlers.

 ## INSIDE THE PREFIXED COMMAND HANDLER
 The folder is labeled `./commands` but require sub-folders to keep the bot structure organized. `module.exports.run` is where you can place all of the code you need.
 The latter is `module.exports.help`, which is where you modify the official command name and aliases.